taotao9125/eslint-plugin-event-listeners/README.md

 $ npm i eslint --save-dev
 ```

-Next, install `eslint-plugin-event-listeners`:
+Next, install `eslint-plugin-event-listener`:

 ```
 $ npm install eslint-plugin-event-listener --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-event-listeners` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-event-listener` globally.

 ## Usage

-Add `plugin:event-listeners/recommended` to the extends section of your `.eslintrc` configuration file.
+Add `plugin:event-listener/recommended` to the extends section of your `.eslintrc` configuration file.

 Add `event-listener` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix: